Rongomātāne - Qualities of peacefulness and order, provision, cultivation.

 Read Our Stories

-Benefits of the Enviroschools Programme
+Overall Benefits of Enviroschools

 The scale and range of action being taken by the schools and early childhood centres involved in Enviroschools is significant – it amounts to thousands of projects, creating healthy, peaceful and more sustainable communities.
 These practices are becoming embedded, they are empowering young people, they are connecting communities, and they are supporting a movement for change in this country.